eclipse-openj9/openj9-docs/docs/introduction.md

 You can share class data between running VMs, which can reduce the startup time for a VM once the cache has been created.
 For more information, see [Class Data Sharing](shrc.md).

 ### Native data operations
-If your Java application manipulates native data, consider writing your application to take advantage of methods in the Data Access Accelerator API.
+If your Java application manipulates native data, consider writing your application to take advantage of methods in the Data Access Accelerator (DAA) API.

+The following functions are provided:

+- Arithmetic, comparison, shifting, and validation operations for packed decimal data.
+- Conversion operations between different binary coded decimal and Java binary types.
+- Marshalling operations: marshalling and unmarshalling Java binary types, such as `short`, `int`, `long`, `float`, and `double`, to and from byte arrays.

+You can gain a number of benefits by using the APIs provided:

+- Improved application performance by avoiding object creation and intermediate processing, which can also put pressure on the Java heap.
+- Hardware acceleration by automatically exploiting available hardware features on specific platforms.
+- Platform independence for applications that are developed to take advantage of Data Access Acceleration.

+For more information, see the [API documentation](api-overview.md).

 ### Cloud optimizations
 To improve the performance of applications that run in containers, try setting the following tuning options: